Welcome to Firesight

 1998

 The University of Iowa launches the Iowa Electronic Market to let people bet on the outcome of elections.
-The IEM consistently outperforms polls in every major election since.
+The IEM outperforms polls in every major election since.

 2006